lisawolderiksenSSB/bash_additions/README.md

 source ~/bash_additions/bash_additions
 ```

-To use the aliases and functions in the *current* terminal/shell, run the same command in the terminal/shell:
+To use the aliases and functions in the *current* terminal/shell, run the same command directly in the terminal/shell:
 ```bash
 source ~/bash_additions/bash_additions
 ```